 Paragraph 4.2., amend to read:

 "4.2.
 An approval number shall be assigned to each type approved, its first two digits shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of BAS system, or to another vehicle typeBAS."
+The same Contracting Party shall not assign the same number to another vehicle type with regard to Brake Assist System."

 Annex IX